patrickmj/OmekaApiToCsv/README.md

 Slap this up on your server someplace.

-Define an Omeka API endpoint in OmekaApiToCsv.php, then run the script.
+Define an Omeka API endpoint in `OmekaApiToCsv.php`, then run the script.
 CSV export file will appear in the `files` folder.

 Currently no authentication, so only public items will be exported.